 What is Chakli/ Murukku/ Chakkuli?

-As I said, Chakkuli can be prepared in several ways and I have presented one of the easy methods here.
-But even the easy methods take some patience and attention to detail, but it is definitely worth the extra effort!
+As I said, Chakkuli can be prepared in several ways, and I have presented one of the easy methods here.
+But even the easy methods take patience and attention to detail, but it is definitely worth the extra effort!

-To make crispy and delicious chakli/ murukku you need
+To get the best tasting, crispy, and delicious chakli/ murukku you need:

 Equipment needed: Chakli press and a deep pan.

-Most chakli recipes call for butter, but I have found the alternative that brings the same crispy texture and does not compromise on the authentic, traditional taste.
-For this vegan chakli recipe, I got equally good results with coconut oil as well as vegan butter.
+Most chakli recipes call for butter, but I have found an alternative that brings the same crispy texture and does not compromise on the authentic, traditional taste.

 How to cook the urad dal